Classroom for Heroes: Manga

 A manga adaptation with art by Takashi Minakuchi titled Eiyū Kyōshitsu: Honoo no Empress (英雄教室─炎の女帝, Eiyū Kyōshitsu: Honō no Enpuresu) was serialized in Shueisha's seinen manga magazine Ultra Jump between February and August 2015 and was collected in a single tankōbon volume.

 A second manga adaptation with art by Koara Kishida titled as the light novel began serialization in Square Enix's Monthly Shōnen Gangan magazine on September 12, 2016.
-It has been collected in twenty-one tankōbon volumes.
+The manga is set to end serialization on October 9, 2026.
+It has been collected in twenty-three tankōbon volumes.
 The second manga adaptation is licensed digitally in North America by Comikey under the title Hero Classroom.